 What it means is that they are very social animals who desire to be around people and care very much for those who raise them.

 Because of this, they want to make sure that their owner is safe and sound at all times, so if they notice any signs of distress, they’ll be right by the owner’s side immediately.

 Worth A Look: Are Female Pit bulls More Protective than Males?

 Unfortunately, many pit bulls have been used in dogfighting circles across the United States due to their immense strength and strong grip.

 This is a brutal, illegal practice that exploits the abilities of these caring, compassionate dogs.

 However, this should not be viewed as the normal case for pit bulls anywhere.

 The people who engage in these activities are not correctly raising these dogs, and these pit bulls have been neglected and specifically trained to resort to violence.

-Pit Bulls are naturally social and compassionate, so if they are raised in a loving home, they are no more likely to attack somebody than any other breed.
+Pit Bull breeds are naturally social and compassionate, so if they are raised in a loving home, they are no more likely to attack somebody than any other breed.